 Here are where the wealthy players play.
 The ones who don’t measure their net worth just by gold, but also with sellable goods.
 This group is primarily made up of two types of players.
 Goblins, who love the economic aspect of the game and make gold on the auction house or hawking rare items in trade chat.
 And gold buyers, who didn’t really accomplish anything.

 - You’ll notice the influx of gold from Outland leveling, but it likely won’t make a difference to your endgame plans.

 - An epic flying mount will be yours as soon as you hit level 70.
 In fact, you’ll save 100 gold compared to players who buy one flying mount at a time.
 Money goes to money.

 - You shouldn’t have to pick and choose what to spend gold on during the pre-raid prep process.
 If you’re like me you’re hesitant to spend gold at any point (a key ingredient to gaining wealth).
 But now is the best time in TBC Classic to spend your gold.
-There will be few good times in later phases where gold is so beneficial.
-And you want the entire expansion to rebuilt your financial empire.
+There will be a few good times in later phases where gold is so beneficial.
+And you want the entire expansion to rebuild your financial empire.